 Since numbers are available, why test cards under real-world conditions?
 Well, some nasty surprises concerning "security" may just mangle your vacation plans.
 If we hadn't brought along many ATM cards to test, some questionable "security" procedures in the US would have brought our vacation to a total halt.

-Four US ATM Cards were tested in Italy, where there is a 250€ limit on daily withdrawals.
+Four US ATM Cards were tested in Italy in 2007, where there was a 250€ limit on daily withdrawals.
 Below are the comparisons, with the highest recommended ATM cards on top.
 Note that all the cards listed here exchange at rates close to the interbank/wholesale exchange rates published in newspapers.
+The information is a little dated, so check before you take the plunge.

 Everbank is on online-only bank rated "best of the web" by Forbes and "Best Checking Account" by Kiplinger's.
 Operation of the card in Italy was flawless.
 Everbank charges a low 1% international service fee, and we never incurred a foreign ATM charge.
 All this from a free checking account that pays a bonus 6.01% interest for the first three months, and a rate that varies with account balance after 3 months (check website).
 Highly recommended.